llm-bible/llm-bible.github.io/_publications/hase2024unreasonable.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.06751"}
   - {name: "Code", url: "https://github.com/allenai/easy-to-hard-generalization"}
-tags: ['Training Techniques', 'Model Architecture', 'In-Context Learning', 'Fine-Tuning', 'Has Code', 'ACL', 'Prompting', 'Attention Mechanism']
+tags: ['Fine-Tuning', 'Model Architecture', 'ACL', 'Training Techniques', 'Attention Mechanism', 'Has Code', 'Prompting', 'In-Context Learning']
 ---
 How can we train models to perform well on hard test data when hard training data is by definition difficult to label correctly?
 This question has been